gincorp/gin/GETTING_STARTED.md

 Pre-requisities
 --

-This guide requires redis and rabbitamqp.
+This guide requires redis and rabbit amqp.
 To get these going via docker, lazily a direct mapping of ports, the following commands may be run:

 ```bash
 $ docker run -p 5672:5672 -p 15672:15672 -d --hostname some-rabbit --name some-rabbit rabbitmq:3-management